yukikitayama/docker/swarm.md

 - The amount of memory reserved for a service not satisfied
 - All nodes are paused or drained
 - Imposed placement constraints not honored (?)

+## Service discovery

+The mechanism Docker uses to route a request from external client to an individual swarm node.

+- Virtual IP (VIP) with `--endpoint-mode vip`
+- DNS round-robin with `--endpoint-mode dnsrr`

 ## Routing mesh